 Vienna is a very safe city.
 Its ranking is 88% which makes it one of the safest capitals in the world.
 However, it is always advisable to get familiar with the possible risks to be as calm as possible once you travel here.

 TRANSPORT & TAXIS RISK : LOW

-Public transport is relatively safe in Vienna, but tourists need to be attentive of the possible pickpocketing in the public transportation.
-It is always better to call a taxi from the hotel or other accommodation, in order to avoid unlicensed ones.
+Public transport is relatively safe in Vienna, but tourists need to be attentive to the possible pickpocketing in public transportation.
+It is always better to call a taxi from the hotel or other accommodation, to avoid unlicensed ones.